$url = 'http://' . $_SERVER['SERVER_NAME'] . $_SERVER['REQUEST_URI'];?>

-Litigation often turns on the testimony of witnesses.
-Preparing them is a central focus of attorneys, whether witnesses are parties, fact witnesses or experts.
-But preparing them before their testimony or conferring with them during breaks in their testimony is a full of ethical traps.
+Preparing witnesses – whether fact witnesses or experts – for deposition or trial or conferring with them during breaks in testimony fraught with ethical issues.
 Expert witnesses are paid for their time, not their testimony.
-Though they may be engaged to support a particular view of the facts, there are real limits to how experts can be coached.
+Though they may be hired to support a client’s view of the facts, there are limits to how experts can be coached.
 There are also real limits to how attorneys can prompt fact witnesses, for instance to “not remember” unfavorable facts.
-There are also significant ethical challenges involving how to handle inadvertently produced privileged documents and when testimony goes in a sharply unexpected direction.
+There are also significant ethical issues involving how to handle inadvertently produced privileged documents and when testimony goes in an unexpected adverse direction.
 This program will provide you with a practical guide to the ethical issues and traps of working with witnesses.

 Handout Materials will be emailed to you prior to the seminar